*Trigger warning. The content on this page contains information about domestic and family violence and could cause distress.

 There is a domestic violence crisis in Australia

-At Barnardos, we work with child victims of domestic violence, along with their families, and we see first-hand the traumatic, long-lasting effects it has on them.
+At Barnardos, we work with children experiencing domestic violence and their families, and we see first-hand the traumatic, long-lasting effects this has on them.
 We will be using the next 16 days to raise awareness of the impact of domestic violence on children and ask you to join us.

 You can take action by supporting and sharing our campaign and activities.